Dinwiddie has 32, Nets beat Celtics as Irving sits again

+NEW YORK (AP) — Kyrie Irving is getting closer to a return, and at some point he will face his former team.

+When he does, the Brooklyn Nets can only hope he plays as well as Spencer Dinwiddie.

-NEW YORK (AP) — Spencer Dinwiddie had 32 points and 11 assists while Kyrie Irving was again unable to face his former team, and the Brooklyn Nets beat the Boston Celtics 112-107 on Friday to split a home-and-home series.
+Dinwiddie had 32 points and 11 assists while Irving remained sidelined, and the Nets beat the Boston Celtics 112-107 on Friday to split a home-and-home series.

-Irving missed his eighth straight game with a right shoulder injury but was at the arena to get an evaluation and watch from the bench along with Kevin Durant as Dinwiddie kept up his strong play in his place.
+Irving missed his eighth straight game with a right shoulder injury but was at the arena to get an evaluation and watch from the bench along with Kevin Durant.
+Coach Kenny Atkinson said afterward that the All-Star point guard has started work on the court and would miss one more game before potentially being ready to rejoin a team that has done well in his absence thanks to Dinwiddie’s strong performances.

+“When Kyrie comes back I think that’s just going to give us a team with more depth, a more powerful team.
+But listen, he’s playing as good as anybody in the NBA right now in my humble opinion,” Atkinson said of Dinwiddie.

 The Eastern Conference player of the week last week matched his highest assist total of the season and was two shy of his best scoring performance of the season.